signatureai/signature-nodes/docs/nodes/image_processing.md

                 - "bicubic": Cubic interpolation (smoother)
-                - "area": Area averaging (good for downscaling) antialias (bool): Whether to apply antialiasing when downscaling
+                - "area": Area averaging (good for downscaling) antialias (bool): Whether to apply antialiasing when downscaling multiple_of (int, optional): Ensure output dimensions are multiples of this value.
+                If provided, final dimensions will be adjusted to nearest multiple.

         Returns:
             tuple: